2015–16 Major Arena Soccer League season: Teams

 Many of the 22 teams that completed the 2014–15 season returned for the 2015–16 season.
 Teams not returning this season include Rochester Lancers, Wichita B-52s, Tulsa Revolution, and Monterrey Flash.
 In April 2015, Baltimore Blast owner Ed Hale announced that his team was withdrawing from the MASL to form a new league.
 No other teams announced their departure and the proposed new league never formed.
 The Blast quietly rejoined the league after agreeing to pay a fine.
 The Detroit Waza relocated to Flint, Michigan, and are operating this season as simply Waza Flo.

 The expansion Sonora Suns based in Hermosillo, Connecticut-based Hartford City FC, Iowa-based Cedar Rapids Rampage, and Tijuana-based Atletico Baja were formally accepted for membership in the MASL.
 The fledgling Youngstown Nighthawks based in Ohio aimed to join the league but encountered financial issues.

 On October 28, 2015, the MASL announced that Hartford City FC would not be permitted to enter the league this season and began league-wide schedule changes to replace the failed franchise.
 A new ownership group hoped to revive the team for the 2016–17 season.

-Unlike last season where some Eastern Division teams played with a variable-point scoring system, for 2015–16 the whole MASL will play with standard soccer scoring using goals, not points.
+Unlike the prior season where some Eastern Division teams played with a variable-point scoring system, for 2015–16 the whole MASL played with standard soccer scoring using goals, not points.